-Table 2.6 E Table 2.6 Examples of appropriate and inappropriate test preparation practices test preparation practices Source Appropriate Uncertain Inappropriate Frederickson (1984) Physical/emotional/intellectual preparation Time-use skills Error-avoidance skills Guessing strategies Mehrens & Kaminski (1989) General instruction on objectives (no reference to test) Teach test-taking skills Teach objectives from organizations that scan objectives from many tests Teach objectives matching test objectives Use the format of the test questions Teach from published parallel form of test Instruction from the actual test Haladyna et al. (1991) ^a Training in test-wiseness skills Sanitizing answer sheets (for all students) Increasing motivation via appeals to parents & students Developing curriculum based on test content Preparing objectives based on test items to teach Presenting items similar to test items Using commercial test prep. packages Dismissing low-achieving students from testing^b Presenting items verbatim from the test^b Mehrens et al. (1993) ^c Unauthorized access to test materials Failure to keep materials in locked storage Tampering with sealed test booklets Administration of parallel forms prior to testing Using specific content of test items in instruction Failure to sign and return security forms Practicing with actual test items prior to testing Providing answers or coaching students Altering answer documents prior to scoring Photocopying test materials Lai & Waltman (2007) ^d Teach test-taking skills Use previous year's data to inform instruction Provide instruction without checking test content Use practice tests Structure all/most classroom tests like the actual test Review tested content/skills prior to testing 1.
-Practice with last year's questions Practice with the same test questions Provide instruction only on tested content CEA (2007)° Ensure the curriculum is being taught effectively Ensure students are ready physically & psychologically Ensure students are using appropriate time management and deductive reasoning strategies Ensure testing environments are conducive to optimal test performance Ensure test administrators are knowledgeable/prepared Ensure testohing and learning climates in classrooms and schools are positive and productive Provide students a review of tested content Developing classroom tests with items of the same format as the test Special efforts before test administration to teach test- taking skills or increase student motivation for the test Practice with current form of the test Practice with next year's form of the test Practice with previous forms of the test Develop practice tests locally that are similar in content or format to the actual test form Drill students for short-term retention Any activity designed primarily to fit the test Any activity that needs to be implemented just Before the test is scheduled to be administered Instruct students to blindly guess or use testing "tricks" a - the researcher a - the researchers rated the ethicality of practices: skills rated as "unethical" or "highly unethical" are listed as inanoronriate in this table. "highly unethical" are listed as inappropriate in this table.
+Table 2.6 Examples of appropriate and inappropriate test preparation practices

+Source Appropriate Uncertain Inappropriate Frederickson (1984) Physical/emotional/intellectual preparation Time-use and error-avoidance skills Guessing strategies Mehrens & Kaminski (1989) General instruction on objectives (no reference to test) Teach test-taking skills Teach objectives from organizations that scan objectives from many tests Teach objectives matching test objectives Use the format of the test questions Teach from published parallel form of test Instruction from the actual test Haladyna et al. (1991) ^a Training in test-wiseness skills Sanitizing answer sheets (for all students) Increasing motivation via appeals to parents & students Developing curriculum based on test content Preparing objectives based on test items to teach Presenting items similar to test items Using commercial test prep. packages Dismissing low-achieving students from testing^b Presenting items verbatim from the test^b Mehrens et al. (1993)° Unauthorized access to test materials Failure to keep materials in locked storage Tampering with sealed test booklets Administration of parallel forms prior to testing Using specific content of test items in instruction Failure to sign and return security forms Practicing with actual test items prior to testing Providing answers or coaching students Altering answer documents prior to scoring Photocopying test materials Lai & Waltman (2007) ^d Teach test-taking skills Use previous year's data to inform instruction Provide instruction without checking test content Use practice tests Structure all/most classroom tests like the actual test Review tested content/skills prior to testing 1.
+Practice with last year's questions Practice with the same test questions Provide instruction only on tested content CEA (2007)° Ensure the curriculum is being taught effectively Ensure students are ready physically & psychologically Ensure students are using appropriate time management and deductive reasoning strategies Ensure environments are conducive to performance Ensure test administrators are knowledgeable/prepared Ensure teaching and learning climates in classrooms and schools are positive and productive chologically 1.
+Provide students a review of tested content 2.
+Developing classroom tests with items of the same format as the test ormance 3.
+Special efforts before test administration to teach test-assrooms taking skills or increase student motivation for the test Practice with current form of the test Practice with next year's form of the test Practice with previous forms of the test Develop practice tests similar in content/format Drill students for short-term retention Any activity designed primarily to fit the test Activities that must be implemented just before test Teach students to blindly guess/use testing "tricks"

-a - the researchers rated the ethicality of practices; skills rated as "unethical" or "highly unethical" are listed as inappropriate in this table. b - these activities were described as being "highly unethical" c - actions deemed unacceptable by the vast majority of states are classified as "inappropriate" and actions deemed unacceptable by many but not all states are classified as "uncertain" d - based on median school-level ethicality rating from Iowa public school teachers e - these test preparation activities were classified in regards to their use in preparing for the Iowa Tests of Basic Skills in Iowa
+a - the researchers rated the ethicality of practices; skills rated as "unethical" or "highly unethical" are listed as inappropriate in this table.

+b - these activities were described as being "highly unethical"

+c - actions deemed unacceptable by the vast majority of states are classified as "inappropriate" and actions deemed unacceptable by many but not all states are classified as "uncertain"

+d - based on median school-level ethicality rating from Iowa public school teachers e - these test preparation activities were classified in regards to their use in preparing for the Iowa Tests of Basic Skills in Iowa